ivanmilevtues/merinjei_bot/Experiments.md

-# Writing down the process through which I've come:
+# Writing down the process through which I've gone:
 <img src="http://i.imgur.com/Xedui4H.jpg" width="100%"></img>
 ## Features for the hatespeech classifier:
 I started learning the model only on Amazon review dataset which resulted in features taken only from there.